buitron/belly_button_biodiversity/README.md

 # Objective

-In this assignment, I will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+In this assignment, I will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/) and host the live dashboard on Heroku.

 ## Step 1 - Flask API